jamnjeri/new-year-jokes/README.md

 ## DESCRIPTION
 **MWAKA-NEW** is a mini web application that wishes users a personalized new year's and shares a joke.

+**DISCLAIMER:**  The dark humour button displays jokes that may seem problematic/horrific/rude to some individuals.
+Viewer discretion is advised.

 ```
 https://github.com/jamnjeri/new-year-jokes
 ```